 The terminal, at 1465 Chester Avenue, adjacent to the Cleveland State University campus east of downtown, was a hideously filthy hole on my first visit in 1999, but apparently they got the message and cleaned it up, and it’s tolerable again.
 At least on the inside; on the outside, it’s a magnet for panhandlers.
 It’s a 7-block walk from the terminal to Public Square, but it’s better to take a cab, or to walk 3 blocks to the corner of 13th Street & Superior Avenue and take the Number 3 bus in.

 If you decide to drive, the directions are rather simple, down to (almost literally) the last mile.
 You'll need to get into New Jersey, and take Interstate 80 West.
 You'll be on I-80 for the vast majority of the trip, through New Jersey, Pennsylvania and Ohio.
 In Ohio, in the western suburbs of Cleveland, I-80 will merge with Interstate 90.
-I point this out merely to help you avoid confusion, not because I-90 will become important -- though it will when I do "How to Be a Yankee Fan in Chicago."
+I point this out merely to help you avoid confusion, not because I-90 will become important.
 You'll take I-80's Exit 173, and get onto Interstate 77 North.
 Take Exit 163 toward E. 9th St. This will take you into downtown.
 If you’re driving, I would definitely recommend getting a hotel, and there are several downtown, including some near the ballpark.

 If you do it right, you should spend about an hour and a half in New Jersey, 5 hours and 15 minutes in Pennsylvania, and a little over an hour in Ohio.
 Counting rest stops, preferably at either end of Pennsylvania, and accounting for traffic in both New York and Cleveland, it should be no more than 10 hours.